Notice of Privacy Practices

 We may disclose your PHI to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.

 If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to a court or administrative order, a subpoena, a discovery request, or other lawful process by someone else involved in the dispute.

 We may release your PHI if asked to do so by a law enforcement official in response to a court order, subpoena, warrant, summons or similar process.

 National Security and Intelligence Activities

 We may disclose your PHI to units of the government with special functions, such as the U.S. military and other national agencies as authorized by law.

 Coroners, Medical Examiners and Funeral Directors

 We may release PHI to a coroner or medical examiner.
-We may also release PHI about patients of the hospital to funeral directors as necessary to carry out their duties.
+We may also release PHI about patients of an Aria Health hospital to funeral directors as necessary to carry out their duties.

 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release your PHI to the correctional institution or law enforcement official.

 V. Uses and Disclosures Requiring Your Written Authorization